gigu-io/beerlist/README.md

 </p>

 <p align="center">
   See who owes me beer and how much I owe them.
-Also show the bet history.
-Choose between 3 different styles of beer (IPA, Lager, Stout) and 3 sizes (small, medium, big) for each bet.
+Also show the debt history.
+Choose between 3 different styles of beer (IPA, Lager, Stout) and 3 sizes (small, medium, big) for each debt.
 </p>

 <p align="center">